 Q. Do you need a college degree to become a priest?

 A. The simple answer to your question is yes.
-But perhaps ask this question because you or someone you know may have an interest in the priesthood.
-So allow me to give some more details to you about the whole process or preparing to become a priest.
+Perhaps you are asking this question because you or someone you know has an interest in the priesthood.
+In that case, allow me to give more detail about the whole process of preparing to become a priest.

-Sometimes it happens that someone has already received a bachelor degree in some other topic from a college other than a college seminary.
-In that case he can complete his studies in 6 additional years.
+Sometimes it happens that someone has already received a bachelor’s degree in another topic from a college other than a college seminary.
+In that case, he can complete his studies in 6 additional years.
 First, he would study what we call pre-theology for 2 years.
 This is primarily philosophy.
 After that he would enter into major seminary and fulfill the studies I mentioned above.

 It’s also important to note that there is a difference between a diocesan priest and a religious order priest.
-The process above is used for all diocesan priests but religious order priests may also have some additional formation period either before or during the seminary process.
-So, for example, a Franciscan may first spend time learning about the life of St. Francis and may need to be formed in the rule of the order before even beginning seminary studies.
+The process above is used for all diocesan priests, but religious order priests might also have some additional formation period, either before or during the seminary process.
+For example, a Franciscan might first spend time learning about the life of St. Francis and might need to be formed in the rule of the order before even beginning seminary studies.
 This is usually the case for all religious orders.

 Lastly, I should point out that the process of becoming a priest involves much more than just studies.
-Throughout his time as a seminarian there will be an emphasis upon what we call spiritual, human and pastoral formation.
-Spiritual formation consists of retreats, times of regular prayer, the daily liturgies, spiritual direction and spiritual conferences.
-Human formation is a way of seeking to form the seminarians human personality so that his human qualities become a bridge to Christ for others.
-So, through conferences, spiritual direction and with the assistance of other formators the seminarian will be challenged to let grace transform the parts of his personality that need to become more like Christ.
-Pastoral formation consists of giving the seminarian opportunities to get involved in parish life, teaching, hospital ministry and the like.
+Throughout his time as a seminarian, there will be an emphasis upon what we call spiritual, human, and pastoral formation.
+Spiritual formation consists of retreats, times of regular prayer, the daily liturgies, spiritual direction, and spiritual conferences.
+Human formation is a way of seeking to form the seminarian’s human personality so that his human qualities become a bridge to Christ for others.
+Through conferences and spiritual direction and with the assistance of other formators, the seminarian will be challenged to let grace transform the parts of his personality that need to become more Christlike.
+Pastoral formation consists of giving the seminarian opportunities to get involved in parish life, teaching, hospital ministry, and the like.
 These experiences will help prepare him for the time when he must function as Christ’s priest.

-Hope that helps!
-And if you, or someone you know, feels as though God is calling him to become a priest then I suggest the first step is to contact his pastor for some guidance.
-He can also contact the diocesan Vocation Director.
+I hope that helps!
+And if you, or someone you know, feels as though God is calling him to become a priest, then I suggest the first step is to contact his pastor or the diocesan Vocation Director for some guidance.